awhitehorn/HTML5-ASP.NET-Web-Site/README.md

 ## Summary:
-* ASP.Net lightweight H5BP ripoff using JQuery, Modernizr, normalize.css, 960 grid system, and Sitemaps.Net.
+* ASP.Net H5BP ripoff using JQuery, Modernizr, normalize.css, 960 grid system, and Sitemaps.Net.
 * The "oldie" conditional <html> class to style for older IE8 and lower. http://bit.ly/jKmkHM
 * ASP.Net website plugin that automatically generates an XML sitemap of your content (based on Web.Sitemap file)
 * Optimized web.config with gzip, rewrite rules targetting .Net Framework 4.0